The Teachers’ Reading Challenge runs from 10 July until 19 September 2021.

 Quick Help: I want to change my screen name!

-Go to update screen name and then when you need to log out and then back into your Challenge account for your new screen name to appear.
+Change the text in the ‘Screen name’ box and scroll to the bottom of the page and click ‘Submit’.
+You will need to log out and then back in for your new screenname to appear.
 Please note – you will still use your email address to login if that is what you originally joined with.

 Your Online Account